nyc-bumblebees-2017/phase-1-assessment-steven/part-2/README.md

 ### `SockDrawer`
 The `SockDrawer` class is somewhat complete.
 We can initialize an instance of `SockDrawer` with a collection of socks and a matcher.
 The challenge for this part of the assessment is to write methods that provide a `SockDrawer` instance with ways of interacting with its socks.
 The desired behaviors have been described in tests:

-- A sock drawer will be able to match one of its socks to a given sock.
+- A sock drawer will be able to match a given sock to one of the socks in its collection, return the matched sock and ensure the matched sock is removed from the collection.
+If no match is found, this method should return `nil`.
+  This method should be called `SockDrawer#match_for`.
-- A sock drawer will be able to match two of its own socks.
+- A sock drawer will be able to produce a random pair of matched socks, return that pair, and ensure the two socks of the pair are removed from the collection.
+This method will be called `SockDrawer.random_pair`.

+The releases will guide you through using RSpec to help validate that your implementation meets these provided expectations.

 ## Running the Tests
 If you have questions on how to run the tests, please check the [rspec-help](../rspec-help.md) document.